-Figure 2. a.)
-Close-packed hexagonally segmented mirror with segmentation order M = 5 consisting of N = 90 segments, solid and dashed arrows illustrate the double $\pi/3$ symmetry of the system ; b.) predicted diffraction peaks that populate the image field exhibit the same $\pi/3$ symmetry as the pupil plane.
+Figure 5. a.)
+Close-packed hexagonally segmented mirror with segmentation order M = 5 consisting of N = 90 segments, solid and dashed arrows illustrate the double $\pi/3$ symmetry of the system; b.) predicted diffraction peaks that populate the image field exhibit the same $\pi/3$ symmetry as the pupil plane.

-2.0 Historical Background of using Curved Secondary Mirror Spiders to Control Diffraction Flares
+3.0 Historical Background of using Curved Secondary Mirror Spiders to Control Diffraction Flares

-Werenskiold (1941) was perhaps one of the first (amateur) astronomers to suggest the use of curved telescope secondary mirror spiders to improve planetary observing.3 Everhart and J. Kantorski (1959) showed experimental evidence that curved secondary mirror spiders indeed significantly suppressed the discrete diffraction flares or spikes caused by straight secondary mirror spiders.4
+Werenskiold (1941) was perhaps one of the first (amateur) astronomers to suggest the use of curved telescope secondary mirror spiders to improve planetary observing.
+Everhart and J. Kantorski (1959) showed experimental evidence that curved secondary mirror spiders indeed significantly suppressed the discrete diffraction flares or spikes caused by straight secondary mirror spiders.

-Richter (1984) argued that if a narrow curved obscuration in the pupil is a precise arc of a circle, then the resulting diffraction flare will be fanned out into a uniform "searchlight" or "bow tie" distribution.5 When multiple secondary mirror spiders constructed as arcs of circles are properly spaced around the pupil, their individually diffracted light distributions will be added such that the overall distribution has no azimuthal variation.
-He then used Fraunhofer theory to calculate diffraction effects from curved secondary mirror spiders and both calculated and photographic diffraction patterns were compared for straight and curved secondary mirror spiders.
+Richter (1984) argued that if a narrow curved obscuration in the pupil is a precise arc of a circle, then the resulting diffraction flare will be fanned out into a uniform "searchlight" or "bow tie" effect.
+Thus if the secondary mirror spiders consist of identical arcs of circles properly spaced such that their diffraction fans add up to one or more complete circles, with no gaps or overlaps, there will still be diffracted light but there will be no azimuthal variation to it.
+He then used Fraunhofer theory to calculate diffraction effects from curved secondary mirror spiders and used photographic diffraction patterns to compare straight and curved secondary mirror spiders.

-Finally, Harvey and Ftaclas (1995) showed that diffraction effects from secondary mirror spiders can significantly degrade telescope image quality; however, the degradation varies drastically with the particular image quality criterion.6 Scalar diffraction theory and Fourier techniques were applied to parametrically model the effects of spider diffraction upon the Strehl ratio, fractional encircled energy (FEE) and the modulation transfer function (MTF).
+Finally, Harvey and Ftaclas (1995) showed that diffraction effects from secondary mirror spiders can significantly degrade telescope image quality; however, the degradation varies drastically with the particular image quality criterion.
+Scalar diffraction theory and Fourier techniques were applied to parametrically model the effects of spider diffraction upon the Strehl ratio, fractional encircled energy (FEE) and the modulation transfer function (MTF).
 Parametric performance predictions were presented as a function of central obscuration ratio, the particular spider configuration and the width of the spiders.
 In particular, when the FEE is the image quality of choice, a simple empirical equation was presented and validated to be remarkably accurate for arbitrary obscuration ratio and spider configuration.

-Figure 3.
+Figure 6.
 Diffraction effects of secondary mirror spiders upon image quality.
 These photographic images indicate that properly curved secondary mirror spiders can indeed effectively eliminate the narrow diffraction flares produced by straight secondary mirror spiders.

-3.0 Lessons Learned and Insight Gained from Previous Work
+4.0 Lessons Learned and Insight Gained from Previous Work

-Three lessons were learned from Ref [6].
-Lesson 1.): Curved secondary mirror spiders can indeed eliminate discrete diffraction flares as convincingly shown in Figure 3.
+Three lessons were learned from Ref [7].
+Lesson 1.): Curved secondary mirror spiders can indeed eliminate discrete diffraction flares as convincingly shown in Figure 6.
 Lesson 2.): Babinet's principle and Rayleigh's theorem enable parametric image degradation calculations due to diffraction effects for a variety of different image quality criteria.
 And Lesson 3.): The PSF from an annular aperture with opaque straight narrow secondary mirror spiders consists of an image core due to the annulus and broad diffraction flares perpendicular to the spiders.
-Figure 4 a.) illustrates the pupil for the case with a single narrow opaque spider, and Figure 4 b.) shows a schematic illustration of the resulting PSF (as an image and in profile) as the sum of the two distinct parts.
-Since the spider has a rectangular cross-section, the resulting wide narrow diffraction flares will have the form of a sinc2 function as shown in Figure 4 b.).
+Figure 7 a.) illustrates the pupil for the case with a single narrow opaque spider, and Figure 7 b.) shows a schematic illustration of the resulting PSF (as an image and in profile) as the sum of the two distinct parts.
+Since the spider has a rectangular cross-section, the resulting wide narrow diffraction flares will have the form of a sinc function as shown in Figure 7 b.).